-- Today you will be writing (Day 1/Day 2) of the Reading and Writing assessment. - It's important that you try your best so that we learn what you know and can do as a reader and writer.
+- Today is (Day 1/Day 2) of the Literacy assessment. - It's important that you try your best so that we learn what you know and can do as a reader and writer.
 This will help us support your learning. - Today, you are going to read some texts and answer questions about what you read.
 Then we will have a stretch break.
 After the break you will work on a writing activity. - I am going to hand out the booklets now.
 Please don't open your booklet until I tell you.